wso2-extensions/esb-inbound-kafka/docs/config.md

 5. [zookeeper-3.4.10.jar](https://mvnrepository.com/artifact/org.apache.zookeeper/zookeeper/3.4.10)
 6. [scala-library-2.12.2.jar](https://mvnrepository.com/artifact/org.scala-lang/scala-library/2.12.2)

-Run the following command to start the ZooKeeper server :
+Run the following command to start the ZooKeeper server:

     bin/zookeeper-server-start.sh config/zookeeper.properties

-Run the following command to start the Kafka server :
+Run the following command to start the Kafka server:

     bin/kafka-server-start.sh config/server.properties

 ## Sample configuration

-1. Following is a sample kafka configuration that can consume messages using the specified topic or topics:
+1. Given below is a sample Kafka configuration that can consume messages using a given topic or topics:
-    >>Note : This configuration does not include the security parameters.
+    >>Note: This configuration does not include security.

     #### Inbound Configuration without security